Is Pantene Shampoo Good?

 3. Rahua

-Your hair will feel nourished and strengthened, and your color will remain intact.
 The light floral scent is soothing and refreshing, creating an Amazonian getaway with every wash.

 4. VERB

-The VERB Ghost Shampoo is a lightweight product that can work for any hair type.
-Free of SLS and SLES sulfates, parabens, and gluten, it will protect color treated hair and leave hair looking shiny.
+Free of SLS and SLES sulfates, parabens, and gluten, it protects colour-treated hair and leaves it looking shiny.

 As it delivers lightweight hydration, it also works to smooth hair and control frizz without weighing hair down.